MajidMehrnia/Physics-Informed-AI-ML-for-Thermodynamic-Modeling/README.md

 - Scalable: The trained models can be applied to different operating conditions and integrated into larger EV thermal management studies.

 - Decision Support: Enables OEM-level design and optimization of heat pump.

-## Test Case: Condenser

-The condenser regulates refrigerant flow in the heat pump cycle of an electric vehicle.
-Accurate modeling is critical for evaluating the system’s thermal performance.
-In this project:

-- The condenser geometry and flow domain are defined based on AC and Refrigeration.

-- Physics-informed neural networks are trained to predict temperatures and enthalpy in the fluid domain.

-- Validation datasets are generated to compare AI/ML predictions against conventional simulation results (ANSYS FLUENT).

-This approach allows high-fidelity simulation of the condenser without requiring full computational fluid dynamics (CFD) runs for every operating point.

 ## Simulation Workflow